loopeer/ProjectDevelopModule/README.md

 ### Databindpack and FormItemView
 ===
 #### Databindpack
 Databindpack provide a fast way to build large form,which is inspired by the two-way binding.
-Feature:
+**Feature**:
 1.since the ui and data are bind in two-way. there is no need to use setXXX and getXXX Method of TextView.And also the TextWatcher is no need to set.
 2.a easy way to check whether the data is modified.
 #### FormItemView
-FormItemView contains two easy custom view —— FormEditItem / FormTextItem to help us build form more efficiently. both view provide databinding adpater. for more detail,please see the FormValidatorActivity and FormItemViewActivity.
+FormItemView contains two easy custom view —— FormEditItem / FormTextItem to help us build form more efficiently. both view provide databinding adpater.
+for more detail,please see the FormValidatorActivity and FormItemViewActivity.